kubernetes/kubernetes/docs/proposals/autoscaling.md

 <!-- END MUNGE: UNVERSIONED_WARNING -->

+---

+# WARNING:

+## This document is outdated.
+It is superseded by [the horizontal pod autoscaler design doc](../design/horizontal-pod-autoscaler.md).

+---

 ## Abstract

 Auto-scaling is a data-driven feature that allows users to increase or decrease capacity as needed by controlling the